 You may think you’ve seen some pretty big bees buzzing about in your lifetime, and you probably have.
 However, the largest ever species of bee was discovered by the amazingly named Alfred Russel Wallace (I’m totally unbiased).
 The species, named Megachile pluto (which just flows off the tongue), measured a whopping 1 ½ inches (39 mm) long, and the female’s wingspan measured about 2 ½ inches (63 mm).

-They lived in Indonesia and had massive jaws.
+They lived in Indonesia and had massive jaws (Don’t forget travel insurance if you plan on heading to Indonesia is search of them).
 After 1859, people thought they were extinct as none had been seen since then.
 But they popped up again in 1981, when an American entomologist found six nests on the island of Bacan.

 The largest living bee comes from Tierra del Fuego, South America (another excellent name) and is sometimes called a “flying mouse” due to its size and adorable fluffiness.
 Bombus dahlbomii (as it’s known to its friends) reaches up to an inch and a half in length.
 Sadly, this species is also expected to be extinct before too long.